 The 20% Rule

 If you put down less than 20%, lots of unsavory things can happen.
-First: You’ll likely pay a higher interest rate.
-And even a half a point higher on your interest rate can increase the price you’ll end up paying for your home by 10%.
-Not to mention that if you borrow more than 80%, the Canada Mortgage and Housing Corporation (CMHC) typically requires you to buy mortgage loan insurance to protect against default.
+It’s true that sometimes you can get a lower interest rate it you put down less than 20%.
+But when you borrow more than 80%, the Canada Mortgage and Housing Corporation (CMHC) typically requires you to buy mortgage loan insurance to protect against default.
 That can really jack up the cost of your house.
 (If you’re interested in how much those premiums would be, Ratehub can help you with back-of-the-envelope math here.)

 The Totally Different 30% Rule